mentatbear/community_corps/constitution/06_judicial.md

 # Judicial

+The Judicial Branch interprets laws and settles disputes.

 ## World Supreme Court

 The highest court is the World Supreme Court and has 7 Supreme Judges.
 A Supreme Judge is a Judge and a Judge can be any Person (like a Human or AI).
 AI Supreme Judges cannot form a Majority.
 Supreme Judges are appointed by the President and confirmed by a simple majority of votes in the Senate.